magicstickuk/multisite-post-duplicator/readme.txt

 == Changelog ==

+= 1.6.4 =
+* Users will now see if there is a linked post no matter their role or restrictions.

 = 1.6.3 =
 * NEW: You can now create multiple links to exisiting posts.
 * Improved validation on our 'create a link to existing post' metabox.